 Sometimes, there simply isn’t enough time to get everything done, so you need to accept that and reassess your obligations, looking for anything that could be temporarily put on hold.
 Taking a task off the list can be just as nerve-wracking as thinking you haven’t yet completed it, but it will give you the chance to actually remain productive, lower your stress and handle the things that are actually critical for further business development.
 If something is not as important as you thought, it might simply not be worth your time at all.

 Of course, you will have to carefully go through each task written down on the list, consider the actual implications of leaving the task undone, and make sure it actually is something you can prolong.

 When you are running a business, you will come across new tasks on a daily basis, which means you need to be fully prepared and know how to handle oncoming requirements efficiently.
 One of the things you need to remember here is that not everything is worth your time – some tasks can simply be directed towards one of your employees, or crossed off your to-do list entirely.
 Knowing how to prioritize your business activities will allow you to always stay on top of what’s really critical for the future of your business, so take into account these suggestions.

 About the author:

 Diana Nadim is a writer and editor who has a Master degree in Marketing.
-Besides working as a contributor writer for TrustMyPaper, Diana also runs her own 3to5Marketing blog.
+Diana has her own 3to5Marketing blog.
 What inspires her the most in her writing is traveling and meeting new people.
 Follow her on Twitter.